grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Button

-The button element enables you to add a basic button to the canvas.
+The button element lets you add a basic button to the canvas.
 Button elements support triggering basic, unauthenticated API calls.
 API settings are found in the button element editor.
-You can pass template variables in the API editor.
+You can also pass template variables in the API editor.

 {{% admonition type="note" %}}
 To trigger an API call when clicking on a button in the canvas, [inline editing](#inline-editing) must be disabled.